0xKheops/webmail4dev/README.md

 # webmail4dev

-This nodejs application is composed of a SMTP server and a web server that shows all emails received by the smtp server.
+webmail4dev starts a local smtp server (with no auth) and a web server that displays all emails received by the smtp server.

 It is meant to be used as an easy to use "test mail server" for testing applications that send emails, such as SharePoint.
 Using such a mail server ensures that no emails is sent to a real mailbox, while making it easy for test users to read those emails.